Mittameedi/SalesDataAnalysis/README.md

-# SalesDataInsights
+# SalesDataAnalysis
-A project focused on analyzing sales data quality, addressing key questions about data reliability and user behaviors.
-This repository contains SQL and Python code for exploring unstructured data, identifying quality issues, and answering targeted business questions to support Fetch’s insights.
+A project focused on analyzing unstructured sales data, identifying issues, and deriving Insights.This repository contains SQL and Python code for exploring unstructured data and tablue for visualization
 ## Files and Descriptions

 [**Closed-ended_Question1.sql**](https://github.com/Mittameedi/SalesDataIntegrityHub/blob/main/Closed-ended_Question1.sql): SQL query answering the question, What are the top 5 brands by receipts scanned among users 21 and over?